capehill/glsnoop/README.md

 - GUI: launch the graphical user interface
 - PROFILE: disable function tracing in serial logs but keep profiling stats
 - FILTER filename: define a subset of patched functions
+- STARTTIME time: set a time in seconds for profiler start
+- DURATION time: set a profiling time in seconds

+Example 1) glSnoop PROFILE STARTTIME 5 DURATION 10
+- profile only
+- initialize counters 5 seconds after context creation
+- profile for 10 seconds

 ## Tips